jturner11/myLifeTest/README.md

 # myLifeTest

-use the git hub api to display the 3 most stared repo's from the javascript language over the last month.
+The aim of this project is to display the three most popular javascript git hub repositories for this month.
+It's done by using the github API and javascript.

+To run this code open as a HTML file in your browser!